 Your business will not be disclosed to any other party without your permission, except in a situation when we are legally compelled to do so.
 It is important that you keep all aspects of your communications with us confidential and what we tell you is generally protected by the lawyer-client privilege.
 As the privilege could be deemed to have been waived if someone other than the client sees the privileged material, we recommend that you keep all of our statements in a separate file and keep the file in a secure place.
 We are occasionally audited by the Law Society of Scotland and the Solicitors Regulation Authority and client files may be selected and reviewed for audit purposes..

 We believe that effective communication with our clients is fundamental to providing a high quality service.
 We will correspond with you by telephone, letter, fax and/or by email as appropriate.
 If you have any preference then please let us know.
-Please note that it is not our practice to encrypt email messages or email attachments, but it can be arranged for you if you feel that it is required.
+Please note carefully the security arrangements in Paragraph 26 below that are also relevant to the delivery of our services.

 You can help us by giving clear instructions, disclosing fully and accurately all facts, keeping us informed of all developments relating to the matter and asking questions about anything you do not understand.
 We would also ask that you deal promptly with any queries or requests for information, let us know if there are any important time limits which we should be aware of, be available to attend meetings, conferences, hearings and other proceedings on reasonable notice, and stay reasonably informed on all developments relating to the matter.
 We will rely upon information and guidance you provide to us.
 We will keep you reasonably informed of progress and developments, and respond to your inquiries.